manuelmazzuola/tmux-current-power/README.md

 ### Installation with [Tmux Plugin Manager](https://github.com/tmux-plugins/tpm) (recommended)

-Add plugin to the list of TPM plugins in `.tmux.conf`:
+Add plugin to the list of TPM plugins in `.tmux.conf` and hit prefix + I to fetch the plugin:

     set -g @tpm_plugins '               \
       tmux-plugins/tpm                  \